UwUClub/AwARea/doc/Technologies.md

 -   Authentication: JWT is a popular authentication mechanism for web applications.
 It provides a secure way to authenticate users by using a JSON Web Token (JWT).
 This is used to authenticate users for our API.

 -   Security: JWT provides a secure way to authenticate users by using a JSON Web Token (JWT).
 This is crucial for ensuring that our API is secure.

+## Nest config

+-   Security: Keep all secrets and privates variable in the environement and manage them